-Mobile mapping is a rapidly evolving technology that enables data acquisition and visualisation in real-time.
+Mobile mapping is a rapidly evolving technology that enables data capturing and visualisation in real time.
 It allows for the collection of accurate, engineering-grade survey data at a much faster rate than traditional methods, making it an ideal solution for a variety of applications, including transportation, utilities, infrastructure, and construction.

 What is Mobile Mapping?

 Mobile mapping is a method of data capturing that utilises advanced technology to gather information about the environment, including streets, buildings, and other structures.
 It involves the use of a mobile mapping system, which is typically mounted on a vehicle and consists of various sensors and cameras.

 The system captures data as it moves through the environment, using sensors to measure distances, angles, and other attributes.
 The data is then processed to create a 3D model of the environment, which can be used for a variety of applications, including surveying, asset management, and planning.

 Benefits of Mobile Mapping

 One of the biggest advantages of mobile mapping is its speed.
 Traditional surveying methods can be time-consuming and labour-intensive, requiring teams of surveyors to spend hours or even days in the field.
 With mobile mapping, data can be captured at a much faster rate, reducing the time and cost of surveys.